KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 3. Verify the CLI installation by typing `sl help`.

-See more information on [Using the ShiftLeft CLI](using-cli/using-cli.md).

 #### Linux and MacOS X

 Make sure that `/usr/local/bin` is in your `$PATH`.